liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/04-upgrading-portlet-plugins/05-upgrading-a-servlet-based-portlet.markdown

 # Upgrading a Servlet-based Portlet [](id=upgrading-a-servlet-based-portlet)

-Servlet-based portlets have little overhead and are easy to upgrade.
-This tutorial shows you how to upgrade them and refers to code from before and after upgrading a sample servlet-based portlet called *Sample JSON* (project `sample-json-portlet`).
+This tutorial shows you how to upgrade servlet-based portlets.
+It refers to code from before and after upgrading a sample servlet-based portlet called *Sample JSON* (project `sample-json-portlet`).
 The portlet shows a *Click me* link.
 When users click the link, the Liferay logo appears.

 ![Figure 1: The Sample JSON portlet displays text stating *Click me* that you can click to initiate an action.](../../../../images/upgrading-portlets-sample-servlet-json-initial-view.png)

-To get the most from this tutorial, you can download and refer to the [original sample portlet source code](https://dev.liferay.com/documents/10184/656312/sample-json-portlet-pre-7-0-upgrade.zip) and the
+To get the most from this tutorial, download and refer to the [original sample portlet source code](https://dev.liferay.com/documents/10184/656312/sample-json-portlet-pre-7-0-upgrade.zip) and the
 [upgraded source code](https://dev.liferay.com/documents/10184/1608802/sample-json-portlet-post-7-1-upgrade.zip).